aerydna/radical-unreal-livelink-plugin/README.md

 ###  Start RADiCAL’s simulation data stream

-1. From your web browser, visit RADiCAL’s webpage hosting the simulation stream: https://getrad.co/live-unreal-simulation.
+1. From your web browser, visit RADiCAL’s webpage, live rooms section: https://getrad.co/live-rooms/

    _Note: you may have to log into the RADiCAL website to access this page._

-2. Copy and save elsewhere the auto-generated room name (in this example: “simulation_0r2d2”).
-You will need it later.
+2. Click to expand the Simulation dropdown.
+Select either the `Single Player` or `Multiplayer` room, then click `Open Room`, and you will be taken to the `Room details` page.
+In the lower right corner you will see the `3D Integrations` panel.
+We will need the `WEBSOCKET URL` and the `ROOM ID`.
+You can now click the `Enter room` button in the `Audience` panel.

-   _Note: do not change the room name_.
+   _Note: the `Room details` page will remain open in another tab, you can get beck to it in the next step_.

 3. Click “Connect”.
-After a brief countdown, you will see a simulated motion data scene.
+After the 3D assets are loaded, you will see a simulated motion data scene.

    _Note: you can click `Esc` to exit full-screen mode_.